Skip to Content

 Inverse (-3x)

-XLK uses undefined, while SQQQ uses Inverse (-3x).
+XLK does not use an inverse or leveraged strategy, while SQQQ uses Inverse (-3x).
 Inverse and leveraged ETFs can be used to either take an opposite position or amplify returns of a given index.

 Passive/Active